quantumjot/btrack/README.md

 Observations can be provided in several basic formats:
 + a simple CSV or JSON file
 + HDF5 for larger/more complex datasets, or
-+ using your own code as a `PyTrackObject` directly from numpy arrays.
++ using your own code from numpy arrays or pandas data arrays.

 For example, CSV data of the format:
 ```